Aider-AI/aider/docs/ctags.md

-To address this issue, `aider` has a new experimental feature that utilizes `ctags` to provide GPT with a **repo map**, enabling it to better comprehend and navigate larger repositories.
+To address this issue, `aider` has a new experimental feature that utilizes `ctags` to provide GPT with a **map of the whole repository**, enabling it to better comprehend and navigate larger repos.

 ## The problem: code context